alexyuly/ViewScript-Bridge/README.md

 npm start
 ```

-Or, you can add ViewScript-Bridge to an existing project:
+**⚠️ Or, you can add ViewScript-Bridge to an existing project.**

+This is not recommended, but you are welcome to experiment as you wish.

 ```
 npm install viewscript-bridge